Good Morning & Happy Saturday We have made it through another work week and we wake to another day because of His glory.

 Take a moment to sing his praise and to pray for those who don’t believe or are simply lost.
 Pray that they too will find their way home.
 Because once they come home they they will always be welcomed with open arms as we are all because we are now and will forever be His Children and He is all forgiving.

-For the better part of a decade plus I let anger and bitterness fill my heart when it came to a certain family member.
-The reason for my anger is neither here nor there but suffice to say it was Ironic that despite the fact I was harboring a grudge I knew that the result of their actions played out to my benefit.
-So much so that it laid the very foundation of the man I am today and I am very proud of that man.
-Yet despite this indisputable fact I continued to curse the decision and the way it was revealed to me.
+For the better part of a decade-plus, I let anger and bitterness fill my heart when it came to a particular family member.
+The reason for my anger is neither here nor there but suffice to say it was Ironic that despite the fact I was harboring a grudge, I knew that the result of their actions played out to my benefit.
+It laid the very foundation of the man I am today, and I am very proud of that man.
+Despite this indisputable fact, I continued to curse the decision and the way it was revealed to me.

 Hebrews 12:15 – “looking carefully lest anyone fall short of the grace of God; lest any root of bitterness springing up cause trouble, and by this many become defiled.”

-Not acknowledging my bitterness and true feelings during this time robbed me of a family bond that should never been broken.
+Not acknowledging my bitterness and true feelings during this time robbed me of a family bond that should never be broken.
 My anger cast a giant shadow on my very being.
 The rift between that family member and myself by its very nature spilled over to that family member’s immediate family.
-In essence I cut myself off from them while not acknowledging to myself that was doing exactly what I was doing.
+In essence, I cut myself off from them while not acknowledging that I was doing exactly what I was doing.
 I missed the birth of many children and the growth of others.
 I became a stranger to an entire branch of the family tree.
-I can never put into prospective what those losses have had on me as a person but I know it could not have been positive.
-Family is always family and through anger and bitterness I had forgotten that.
+I can never put into perspective what those losses have had on me as a person, but I know it could not have been positive.
+Family is always family, and through anger and bitterness, I had forgotten that.

 A recent health issue was the catalyst for me to re-examine and reenergize my faith.
-Through prayer the Lord spoke to me and guided me to the realization that the very lack of forgiveness is sin.
-That very lesson is taught to us in “The Lord’s Prayer.”
+Through prayer, the Lord spoke to me and guided me to realize that the very lack of forgiveness is sin.
+That same lesson is taught to us in “The Lord’s Prayer.”